DannieBGoode/opensx70/faq.md

 + **Where is openSX70?**

-Our webpage www.opensx70.com.
-We also have Facebook group.
+Our [main webpage and repository of files](www.opensx70.com).
+We also have [Facebook group](https://www.facebook.com/groups/739071666267626/ "Facebook openSX70 group").
 We are also on instagram and Twitter.
-The code and files are in Github.
+The code and files are in [Github](https://github.com/openSX70).

-But, hasn’t this already been done?
+But, hasn’t already this already been done?
 Yes… and no. There are at least two awesome commercial projects that accomplish something quite similar.
+I recommend them both.
 But this is the first open source project.

 + **So openSX70 is a product?**